yuexialu/MyGitRepository/readme.txt

-git is a version control sysetm. is a free software
+git is a  free software